Website Manager

 Baldwinsville Little League - Safety

-Safety is a primary concern for the Baldwinsville Little League.
+Safety is a primary concern for the Baldwinsville Little League (BLL).
 We all share in the responsibility of creating a safe and fun environment for the youth of our community to learn and play the game of baseball.
-Little League’s most valuable asset are the people, making the operation of a safe and healthy program the top priority.
+Some of Little League’s most valuable assets are the people making the operation of a safe and healthy program the top priority.
 Always considering the well-being of the players, volunteers, and fans, Little League has diligently developed player safety resources that can make the experience positive and memorable.
+Baldwinsville Little League utilizes Little League’s “A Safety Awareness Program” (ASAP) to cultivate and maintain a culture of safety.

 "Do the Right Thing"